-'''

-fsadm [-b newsize] [-r rawdev] mount_point
+fsadm [-F vxfs] [-b newsize] [-r rawdev] mount_point

-'''

-newsize The size (in sectors) to which the file system will shrink.

-mount_point The file system's mount point.

--r rawdev Specifies the path name of the raw device if there is no entry in

-/etc/vfstab and fsadm cannot determine the raw device.
+vxfs The file system type. newsize The size (in sectors) to which the file system will shrink. mount_point The file system's mount point. -r rawdev Specifies the path name of the raw device if there is no entry in /etc/fstab and fsadm cannot determine the raw device.

-To shrink a VxFS file system mounted at /ext to 20480 sectors, enter:
+Example A-8 To shrink a VxFS file system mounted at /ext to 20480 sectors fsadm -F vxfs -b 20480 /ext

-'''

-fsadm -b 20480 /ext

-'''

-Caution After this operation, there is unused space at the end of the device.
+NOTE After this operation, there is unused space at the end of the device.
 You can then resize the device, but be careful not to make the device smaller than the new size of the file system.